labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeStat.md

 The completeness value is expected to be relatively close to 100 when working with isolates, it may be particularly interesting when working with very fragmented genomes as this provides a *de novo* estimation of the completeness based on the expectation that persistent genes should be mostly present in all individuals of the studied taxonomic group

 **- Contamination**
 The Contamination value represents the proportion of single-copy persistent families found in multiple copies within the genome.
 These single-copy persistent families are computed using the `duplication_margin` parameter specified at the beginning of the file.
-They encompass all persistent gene families present in single copy in less than 5% of the genomes by default.
+They encompass all persistent gene families present in a single copy in less than 5% of the genomes by default.

 In this computation, fragmented genes are excluded.
-Therefore, if a family exists in multicopy due to fragmented genes, it will still be counted as single copy.
+Therefore, if a family exists in multiple copies due to fragmented genes, it will still be counted as a single copy.
 Contamination assessment is particularly useful for identifying potential chimeric genomes, especially in lower-quality genomes.

 **- Fragmentation**
 The fragmentation value denotes the proportion of families containing fragmented genes within the genome.
 A high fragmentation value may indicate a highly fragmented genome.

 #### Mean Persistent Duplication

 The `mean_persistent_duplication.tsv` is a tab-separated file that lists the gene families and their duplication ratio, their mean presence in the pangenome and whether it is considered a 'single copy marker'.
-A gene family is considered duplicated it is found in single copy in less than 5% of the genomes by default.
+A gene family is considered duplicated it is found in a single copy in less than 5% of the genomes by default.
 This threshold can be adjusted with the parameter `--dup_margin`.
-And the value that has been used to generated this file is specififed as a comment line strating with a '#'.
-This notion of single copy marker is used to compute a contamination value for each genome in the [genome statistics table](#genome-statistics-table) described previously, where the contamination is the proportion of single copy marker found in multicopy in a specified genome.
+The value that has been used to generate this file is specified as a comment line starting with a '#'.
+This notion of a single copy marker is used to compute a contamination value for each genome in the [genome statistics table](#genome-statistics-table) described previously, where the contamination is the proportion of single copy marker found in multicopy in a specified genome.

 To generate this file, use the following `write_pangenome` subcommand: